Lantmann/VHLABITO/README.md

-# Modelo Blender do Personagem do VHLab
+# Modelo Blender do Personagem Vhlabito